cran/pbv/README.md

 # pbv
 #### Probabilities for Bivariate Normal Distribution

-If you use `pbv` and have suggestions for improvement or have found bugs, please email me at robitzsch@ipn.uni-kiel.de.
+If you use `pbv` and have suggestions for improvement or have found bugs, please email me at robitzsch@leibniz-ipn.de.

-#### Manual

-The manual may be found here [https://alexanderrobitzsch.github.io/pbv/](https://alexanderrobitzsch.github.io/pbv/)
+Please always provide a minimal dataset, necessary to demonstrate the problem, a minimal runnable code necessary to reproduce the issue, which can be run on the given dataset, and all necessary information on the used librarys, the R version, and the OS it is run on, perhaps a sessionInfo().

 #### CRAN version